WulfgarW/sensonet/README.md

 - Reading which "homes" are available under the user account
 - Reading the system information for a selected systemId consisting of configuration data, property data and state data
 - Reading the device information for a selected systemId
-- Reading the energy data for selected devices
+- Reading the historical energy data for selected devices
+- Reading the current power consumption for selected systemId and underlying devices (this is unfortunately not supported by all heating systems)
 - Starting and stopping of hotwater boosts and of zone quick veto sessions
-- Starting and stopping of strategy baseds quick mode sessions
+- Starting and stopping of strategy based quick mode sessions
+- Data read from the myVaillant portal are cached by in a controller object to limit the number of http requests to the portal.
+The usage of this controller and its methods is recommended, but you can also relinquish to use the controller and use the functions (methods of the connection object) that directly do http requests.

 ## Acknowledgements